 My second baby arrived five years later.
 By then, I had married a second time and was working as a resident physician.
 Once again, I was in the middle of a crucial stage in my career.
 However, the delivery was much more relaxed.

-Sometimes he was sad, and he cried and cried, not even knowing why.
+Sometimes I was sad, seeming in my own tears, not even knowing why.
 Of course, someone would take the blame; most of the time, my husband, and my motive was: You never understand me!
-Thank you, God, for patience.
+Thank you, God, for his patience.

-I think I had every one of the symptoms described in the literature.
+I think I had each symptom as described in the literature.
 It took me a while to converge and try to find a solution.

 WoMen© – The initiative

 I exhausted all therapeutic alternatives except surgery, which my doctor suggested if severe pain did not resolve with the medications he prescribed.